LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 }
 ```

-This is the simplest way to create an Action, but here we don't get any reference to the incoming request.
-It is often really useful to access the HTTP request calling this Action.
+This is the simplest way to create an Action, but we don't get a reference to the incoming request.
+It is often useful to access the HTTP request calling this Action.

 So there is another Action builder that takes as an argument a function `Request => Result`: